bfrymire/crispy/README.md

 ## Getting Started

-A good starting point is copying and pasting the code from the [Wiki's Quick Start page](https://github.com/bfrymire/crispy/wiki/Quick-Start) into the Create Event of an object created specifically for running tests.
+A good starting point is copying and pasting the example code from the [Wiki's Quick Start page](https://github.com/bfrymire/crispy/wiki/Quick-Start#getting-started) into the Create Event of an object created specifically for running tests.

-Expand upon the code to suit your testing needs.
+Expand upon the example code to suit your testing needs.

 * [Go to the Crispy Wiki](https://github.com/bfrymire/crispy/wiki)